 A Special Note

-Well, maybe the Copernican model is the bona fide slayer of the Earth-Centered Universe.
+Well, maybe the Copernican model of the solar system is the bona fide slayer of the Earth-Centered Universe.
 But, that doesn’t mean the idea of heliocentrism was not known to ancient physicists and Astronomers.
 I mean, even ancient physicists and astronomers sometimes used to toy with the idea of the Heliocentric Universe.

 Aristarchus of Samos’s Heliocentric Model

 It’s a well-known fact, that Aristarchus of Samos (310-230 BC) was the contemporary of the great Aristotle.
-In fact, he was also the greatest critic of the Aristotelian Universe model.
+He was also the greatest critic of the Aristotelian Universe model.

 He is also recognized as the first person to present the heliocentric theory of the universe.
-That’s why Copernicus himself attributed his Copernican Model to Aristarchus of Samos.
+That’s why Copernicus himself attributed his Copernican System to Aristarchus of Samos.

-Unfortunately, the reference of Aristarchus was deleted just before the publication of On the Revolutions of the Celestial Orbs.
+Unfortunately, the reference to Aristarchus was deleted just before the publication of On the Revolutions of the Celestial Orbs.

 As Copernicus describes: